threerings/tripleplay/README.md

 GWT
 ---

-When using TriplePlay in a [PlayN] game that targets the HTML5 or Flash backends, you must also add a reference to the [GWT] module to your `FooGame.gwt.xml` file, like so:
+When using Triple Play in a [PlayN] game that targets the HTML5 or Flash backends, you must also add a reference to the [GWT] module to your `FooGame.gwt.xml` file, like so: